 Booked to speak about Gorilla behaviour at 2019 New Scientist Live, one of the world's biggest Science Festivals.
 10-13th October at ExCel London, it covers physics, neuroscience, artifical intelligence etc. Other speakers include Alice Roberts, Marcus du Sautoy, George McGavin and Liz Bonnin.

-published in Spanish, Czech, Danish and Polish editions.
+published in Spanish, Czech, Danish, Italian and Polish editions.

 Speaking at Cheshire's "Amazed by Science Festival"at Crewe and Alderley Edge Science Park - and the "Book Jam" Literary Festival in St Ives, Cambs.

 Elected a Fellow of the Linnean Society (FLS).
 This is turning